H4HWV2011/msjarvis-public-docs/thesis/19-container-architecture-and-routing.md

 - **Affective and care-oriented paths** — Used when events are framed in terms of meaning, care, or psychological support.
 These involve specialized RAG domains, therapeutic or community-oriented analysis, and services that emphasize ethical interpretation and human impact.
 - **Analytical and technical paths** — Used for infrastructure planning (PostgreSQL GeoDB), spatial reasoning, optimization over data, and structured ownership queries via `gbim_query_router`.
 These paths emphasize quantitative reasoning, model-based analysis, and technical verification against PostgreSQL GBIM ground truth.
 - **Deterministic relational retrieval path** — The `gbim_query_router` landowner path.
 It does not involve LLM reasoning, ChromaDB vector search, or web research.
-It is the system's only fully deterministic query path — an exact SQL aggregation over verified GBIM belief records with full assessor provenance.
+It is the system's only fully deterministic query path.

 ---